mxplusb/takegur/README.md

 ## Authors

-Made with <3 by picturesarenice and emi8ly.
+Made with :heart: by picturesarenice and emi8ly.